-- our expectations regarding future financial performance, including but not limited to our expectations regarding revenue, cost of revenue, changes in estimated paying user life, operating expenses, operating leverage and our key metrics, and our ability to achieve and maintain future profitability; - our ability to successfully execute our business and growth strategy, including our potential to scale and grow our advertising business, our international users, developers, and creators, and our ability to create new revenue opportunities; - the sufficiency of our cash and cash equivalents to meet our liquidity needs; - · economic, seasonal, and industry trends; - the functionality and economics of our platform on operating systems and through distribution channels and software application stores; - the demand for our platform in general; - our ability to retain and increase our number of users, developers, and creators; - the impact of inflation and global economic conditions on our operations; - challenges associated with our future of work and return to office plans; - our ability to develop enhancements to our platform, and bring them to market in a timely manner; - our beliefs about and objectives for future operations; - our ability to attract and retain employees and key personnel and maintain our corporate culture; - future acquisitions or investments, including infrastructure investments to increase capacity; - the ability for developers to build, launch, scale, and monetize experiences for users; - our expectations regarding our ability to generate revenue from our users; - our ability to convert users into developers and creators; - our expectations regarding new target demographics; - our ability to continue to provide a safe and civil online environment, particularly for children; - our ability to develop and protect our brand; - our ability to maintain the security and availability of our platform; - our ability to detect and minimize unauthorized use of our platform - the impact of disruption in supply chains on our ability to expand or increase the capacity of the platform or replace defective equipment; - our business model and expectations and management of future growth, including for headcount growth rate, expansion in international markets and expenditures associated with such growth; - our ability to compete with existing and new competitors; - our expectations regarding outstanding litigation and legal and regulatory matters;
+- our expectations regarding future financial performance, including but not limited to our expectations regarding revenue, cost of revenue, changes in the estimated average lifetime of a paying user, operating expenses, operating losses, operating leverage and our key metrics, and our ability to achieve and maintain future profitability; - our ability to successfully execute our business and growth strategy, including our potential to scale and grow our advertising business, our international users, developers, and creators, and our ability to create new revenue opportunities; - the sufficiency of our cash and cash equivalents to meet our liquidity needs; - economic, seasonal, and industry trends; - the functionality and economics of our platform on operating systems and through distribution channels and software application stores; - the demand for our platform in general; - our ability to retain and increase our number of users, developers, and creators; - the impact of inflation and global economic conditions on our operations; - our ability to develop enhancements to our platform, and bring them to market in a timely manner; - our beliefs about and objectives for future operations; - our ability to attract and retain employees and key personnel and maintain our corporate culture; - future acquisitions or investments, including infrastructure investments to increase capacity; - the ability for developers to build, launch, scale, and monetize experiences for users; - our expectations regarding our ability to generate revenue from our users; - our ability to convert users into developers and creators; - our expectations regarding new target demographics; - our ability to continue to provide a safe and civil online environment, particularly for children; - our ability to develop and protect our brand; - our ability to maintain the security and availability of our platform; - our ability to detect and minimize unauthorized use of our platform - the impact of disruption in supply chains on our ability to expand or increase the capacity of the platform or replace defective equipment; - our business model and expectations and management of future growth, including for headcount growth rate, expansion in international markets and expenditures associated with such growth; - our ability to compete with existing and new competitors; - our expectations regarding outstanding litigation and legal and regulatory matters; - the impact and effects of inaccurate or unfavorable third-party reports, including reports of short sellers, about us, our business or our market; - our expectations regarding the effects of existing and developing laws and regulations, including with respect to privacy, data protection, online safety, and the regulation of Robux as a security, both in the U.S. and internationally, including how such laws and regulations may interfere with user, developer and creator access to our platform and experiences; - our expectations surrounding Robux as an attractive virtual currency; - our goal to increase developer and creator earnings as much as possible;

-- our expectations regarding the effects of existing and developing laws and regulations, including with respect to privacy, data protection, online safety, and the regulation of Robux as a security, both in the U.S. and internationally, including how such laws and regulations may interfere with user, developer and creator access to our platform and experiences; - our expectations surrounding Robux as an attractive virtual currency; - our goal to increase developer and creator earnings as much as possible; - the impact of geopolitical events, including the war in Ukraine, Hamas' attack against Israel and the ensuing war, and their impacts on economies globally; - our expectations regarding new accounting standards; - our ability to achieve and maintain effective control over financial reporting; - the impact of foreign currency exchange rates and rising interest rates on results of operations; - our estimates related to stock-based compensation expenses; - · generating sufficient cash to service our debt and other obligations that apply to our indebtedness; and - the increased expenses associated with being a public company.
+- the impact of geopolitical events, including the war in Ukraine, the conflict in the Middle East stemming from Hamas' attack against Israel, and their impacts on economies globally; - · our expectations regarding new accounting standards; - our ability to achieve and maintain effective control over financial reporting; - the impact of foreign currency exchange rates and interest rates on results of operations; - our estimates related to stock-based compensation expenses; and - generating sufficient cash to service our debt and other obligations that apply to our indebtedness.